Last Update: May 5, 2020, at 11:08 am

 YWCA Metropolitan Chicago is closely monitoring developments with COVID-19 and following the recommendations of public health experts.
 Click here to read the latest news from the Centers for Disease Control and Prevention.
 Click here to read the latest updates from the City of Chicago.
 The health and safety of our clients, staff, vendors, and volunteers is our primary concern, and as a result, we are limiting access to our YWCA locations, suspending some programs and services, and making adjustments to the delivery of other services.

 Click here for the latest Financial Empowerment Resources if you are experiencing any financial impacts from the COVID-19 pandemic or want to learn more about free financial education resources.
+Join our MPWR Parent Hub for activities and resources to use with your children via our RECESSTM at Home offerings.
 Click here for other Community Resources including State of Illinois updates and response, information on food, housing, and transportation, support and guidance for parents, and more.

 YWCA Programs and Services